-A decision of the Appellate Body must be adopted if more than half of all members of the Supervisory Board had voted for it.
-Per rollam voting must be also permitted (for example via an e-mail).
+A decision of the Appellate Body shall be adopted if more than a half of all members of the Supervisory Board had voted for it.
+Per rollam voting shall be also permitted (for example via an e-mail).

-If the member of the Appellate Body or the Member he/she represents files a complaint, such member of the Appellate Body must be excluded from reviewing and arbitrating on such complaint.
-Concurrently, that member of the Appellate Body must be excluded against which the complaint is filed and must also be excluded in the event of a complaint filed against the Member he/she represents.
+If the member of the Appellate Body or the Member he/she represents files a complaint, such member of the Appellate Body shall be excluded from reviewing and arbitrating on such complaint.
+Concurrently, that member of the Appellate Body shall be excluded against which the complaint is filed, and shall also be excluded in the event of a complaint filed against the Member he/she represents.